 OCD is an anxiety disorder that eventually leads a person into a circular cycle of thoughts and compulsions causing sufferers to address tasks ritualistically.
 The person may well be aware of the cycle, but generally feel a strong urge to repeat them, most of the time even to the point of disrupting their normal life.

 However, there are many ways to treat the symptoms of OCD.
 Many individuals find essential oils effective, and the oils on this list are the best when it comes to OCD.
 And remember even before using homeopathic remedies like oils, it's always best to check with your doctor first to guard against any adverse interactions with other treatments/medications.

-When frankincense is applied directly to the wrist or the bottom of the feet it can significantly improve the symptoms of OCD.
-This process can be repeated 2 - 3 times a day and help to calm the nerves and provide greater focus.
+Apply frankincense directly to the wrist or the bottom of the feet to significantly improve OCD symptoms.
+Repeat this process two to three times daily to help calm nerves and provide greater focus.

 Geranium helps with the fear and anxiety that leads to repetitive thought patterns.
 Place a few drops of geranium on the palms of your hands and rub them together.
 Deeply inhale for an instant soothing effect.

 Apply a few drops of lavender behind the ears and on the wrists to calm nervous tension, a common OCD side effect.
 Studies done on massage show that patients receiving massages with lavender oil felt a sense of ease.

 Researchers believe lavender changes brain waves and provides a sense of well-being.

 Apply patchouli topically or inhale its scent deeply to enjoy a sense of balance and well-being.
 This oil also offers a sense of focus to people who struggle with OCD.